ratrepeater/agora-webapp/README.md

 #### 4. Set Up Supabase Project

+Note: Setting up Supabase might be difficult.
+We set up our own Supabase account, and the following steps are outlined to help you set up your own Supabase account and seed it with the exact same tables and data that we used in our site.

 **Option A: Use Existing Supabase Project (Recommended)**
 1. Go to [supabase.com](https://supabase.com) and create a new project
 2. Wait for the project to finish provisioning